Blenheim–Gilboa Hydroelectric Power Station: Blenheim–Gilboa Visitors Center

-The Blenheim-Gilboa Visitors Center is housed in a restored 18th century dairy barn, and features exhibits and interactive displays that demonstrate the science of energy and electricity, including how power is made and used.
+The Blenheim-Gilboa Visitor Center is housed in a restored 18th century dairy barn, and features exhibits and interactive displays that demonstrate the science of energy and electricity, including how power is made and used.
 Admission to the center is free.
-The historic Lansing Manor House is a historic house museum adjacent to the Visitors Center.
-The Visitors Center, Lansing Manor House and the Power Project are located near Mine Kill State Park.
+The historic Lansing Manor House is a historic house museum adjacent to the Visitor Center.
+The Visitor Center, Lansing Manor House and the Power Project are located near Mine Kill State Park.